 Whippet Puppies for Sale

-The rarity of a particular breed in a certain location or even a less common coat color can also affect the price of the dog.
+The rarity or even a less common coat color can also affect the price of the dog.

 Whippet Adoption and Rescue